People-Places-Solutions/floodmodeller-api/CODE-OF-CONDUCT.md

-# Flood Modeller Python API Code of Conduct
+# Jacobs Flood Modeller Python API Code of Conduct

+This code of conduct outlines expectations for participation in the Jacobs Flood Modeller Python API open source community, as well as steps for reporting unacceptable behavior.
+We are committed to providing a welcoming and inspiring community for all.
+People violating this code of conduct may be banned from the community.

 The Flood Modeller Python API has been released as a free and open-source project in the hopes that it will foster a community of innovation and